shawnrushefsky/awsuper/README.md

 Gets a JSON array of all instances that belong to a layer

+## GET /stacks/:stackName/layers/:layerName/instances/:hostName

+Gets a JSON object of an instance by hostname.
+Also accepts a number if hostnames match `${layerName}${number}`

 # Goals

 1. Webserver should be natively deployable through docker